mui/material-ui/docs/pages/blog/2023-material-ui-v6-and-beyond.md

 title: The road to Material UI v6 and beyond
 description: We're tightening up the Material UI release schedule and shipping two major versions in 2024.
 Here's what to expect.
 date: 2023-12-19T00:00:00.000Z
-authors: ['mnajdova']
+authors: ['mnajdova', 'danilo-leal']
 card: true
 tags: ['MUI Core', 'News']
 ---

-As we approach the end of 2023, we've got our heads down working on some very exciting projects for the future of Material UI in the next year.
+As we approach the end of 2023, we've had our heads down working on some very exciting projects for the future of Material UI in the next year.
-We've reevaluated our major versioning strategy and concluded that we need to ship smaller, and more frequently.
+We reevaluated our major versioning strategy and concluded that we need to ship smaller releases more frequently.
 Read on to learn why, and find out more about our plans for v6 _and_ v7 of Material UI in 2024.

 <img alt="A summary about the major changes coming in Material UI v6 and v7" src="/static/blog/2023-material-ui-v6-and-beyond/post-header.jpg" width="1200" height="600" loading="lazy" />